 Dr. Putnam has taught graduate, post-graduate, and undergraduate courses in biblical language and interpretation since 1984, as well as high-school level seminars in Shakespeare, poetry, literature, and philosophy.
 He teaches the honors courses in biblical studies, as well as electives in poetry, the philosophy of Josef Pieper, Ecclesiastes, Classical and Koine Greek, and two required courses in the MA in Teaching that is offered through the Honors College.

-He has published several reference works and textbooks on Classical (Biblical) Hebrew, and is now writing a book on the interpretation of biblical poetry.
-His next two book-length projects are on biblical theology based on biblical metaphors, and a Christian view of education.
+He has published several reference works and textbooks on Classical (Biblical) Hebrew, including a co-authored book on the discourse analysis of biblical poetry.
+His next book-length projects are on biblical theology based on biblical metaphors, the life of Joseph, and a Christian view of education.

 He is a popular speaker and lecturer, preaching in local and regional churches, and speaking in schools, camps, and less formal settings, on such topics as reading and interpreting poetry, stories, the Bible, ancient history, the importance of reading, the nature and method of education, and technical aspects of interpreting and translating Biblical Hebrew.

 Dr. Putnam is a transplanted New England farmer who knows that Guernseys give the best milk and that hills are made of granite; he is also pretty sure that he has not yet seen a real winter in Pennsylvania.

 - B.S., Cairn University: Bible